Insulin glulisine (Subcutaneous)

 - Have a glucagon kit and a syringe and needle available in case severe low blood sugar occurs.
 Check and replace any expired kits regularly.

 Too much insulin glulisine can cause hypoglycemia (low blood sugar).
-Low blood sugar also can occur if you use insulin glulisine with another antidiabetic medicine, delay or miss a meal or snack, exercise more than usual, drink alcohol, or cannot eat because of nausea or vomiting or have diarrhea.
+Low blood sugar also can occur if you use insulin glulisine with another antidiabetic medicine, changes in insulin regimen (eg, insulin strength, type of insulin, injection site), delay or miss a meal or snack, exercise more than usual, drink alcohol, or cannot eat because of nausea or vomiting or have diarrhea.
 Symptoms of low blood sugar must be treated before they lead to unconsciousness (passing out).
 Different people may feel different symptoms of low blood sugar.
 It is important that you learn which symptoms of low blood sugar you usually have so that you can treat it quickly.

 If symptoms of high blood sugar occur, check your blood sugar level and then call your doctor for instructions.